Windows XP visual styles: Candy

 "Candy" is an unannounced and unreleased visual style that was found (in source code form) in the leaked source code of Windows XP in September 2020.
 It was made in-between builds 2250 and 2257, according to the dates found within the metadata of the files in the theme.
-Candy appears to be an imitation of Aqua, a user interface design found in earlier versions of Mac OS X (10.0 to 10.6), using Aqua-like design elements for some parts of the UI such as the buttons and scroll bars.
+Candy appears to be an imitation of Aqua, a user interface design found in earlier versions of Mac OS X (10.0 to 10.6), using Aqua-like design elements for some parts of the UI such as the buttons, scroll bars, and balloon notifications.
 Not much is known about its purpose, however it was likely meant as a way to test the theming engine that was first available in build 2250.

-According to some publicly available screenshots, only some UI elements have been reskinned to resemble Aqua; the majority of the theme still retains elements of the Watercolor theme (as well as the Classic theme) due to its incompleteness.
-It also contains a unique start button image that contains the Windows logo without the word "start" next to it on a pin-striped background with a small curved corner at the top-left; this design mimics the Apple menu which had a singular Apple logo, the curved corners are a nod to the menu bar on Classic Mac OS and early versions of Mac OS X, which had curved corners on both sides, and the pin-stripes are an obvious nod to Aqua itself.
+According to some publicly available screenshots, Candy resembles a partially reskinned version of Watercolor from build 2250 with some UI elements modified to make use of the Aqua aesthetic; most of the elements still retained certain features of Watercolor (such as the title bars and window borders) and Windows Classic due to its incompleteness.
+The unique Start button image included with this visual style contains the Windows logo at the center without the word "Start" next to it on a pin-striped background with a small curved corner at the top-left; this design mimics the Apple menu which had a singular Apple logo, the curved corners are a nod to the menu bar on Classic Mac OS and early versions of Mac OS X, which had curved corners on both sides, and the pin-stripes are an obvious nod to Aqua itself.

-Windows Vista
+Longhorn

-Three visual styles were available during the pre-reset phase of Windows Vista's development, back when it was known as its codename "Longhorn" (or "Windows Longhorn").
-These include "Plex", "Slate" and "Jade".
-The Luna visual style from Windows XP was also carried over into all pre-reset builds and some post-reset builds.
-All of these visual styles served as placeholders for Aero, which would be publicly shown in post-reset build 5048.
+Longhorn was the codename for a minor release of Windows after Windows XP (which later became Windows Vista).
+The following is a list of visual styles that were developed during the development of the operating system, which primarily focuses on those that were developed during the "pre-reset" phase of development.
+These visual styles served as placeholders for Aero, which would be publicly shown in build 5048 during the "post-reset" phase of development.
+The Luna visual style from Windows XP was also retained as a placeholder theme in all pre-reset builds (up to build 4093) and some post-reset builds (up to build 5059).

 Plex

-"Plex" is a placeholder visual style used in Longhorn builds 3683 to 4042 (main).
+"Plex" is a placeholder visual style used in Longhorn from builds 3683 to 4042 (main).
 It more closely resembles Luna but predominately uses a blue color throughout the interface, using different shades of blue.
 It uses similar window proportions to Luna, including the use of rounded corners.

 Slate

-"Slate" is one of the two placeholder visual styles used in Longhorn prior to the development reset in builds 4042 (Lab06) to 4093.
-Like the Plex theme, it resembles Luna using similar window proportions but with a slate gray color scheme, and also features a grey start button that changes to dark green when hovered over or clicked on.
+"Slate" is one of the two placeholder visual styles used in Longhorn prior to the development reset from builds 4042 (Lab06) to 4093.
+Similar to Plex, it also resembles Luna using similar window proportions but with a slate gray color scheme, and also features a grey start button that changes to dark green when hovered over or clicked on.